-In 1995 the UK charity Hope Now was approached by a prison governor in Ukraine.
+In 1995, the UK charity Hope Now was approached by a prison governor in Ukraine.
 His inmates were in urgent need of dental care and a local dentist had agreed to come to the prison if they could set up a surgery there.
-A UK dentist who was upgrading his surgery donated his old equipment and the clinic was a great success.
+A UK dentist who was upgrading his surgery donated his old equipment which was driven across Europe and the clinic was a great success.

 Hope Now recognised the need for a dental charity and in 1996 Dentaid was formed with one member of staff working from his garage supported by a £10,000 grant.

 At first, the charity concentrated on refurbishing donated equipment and sending it to charitable dental clinics across the world.
 But as funding increased, Dentaid started oral health education projects, dental engineer training and volunteering trips.

 In the UK, Dentaid developed its BrightBites education resource for Key Stage 2 pupils which includes teachers’ packs and resources for children.

 In the year 2000, Dentaid moved to Landford in Wiltshire which was its home for 19 years before the charity relocated to Totton in Hampshire in April 2019.
 Today the charity has a busy workshop where dental equipment is sorted and refurbished and an office with 22 members of staff who are supported by a fantastic network of volunteers.

 In 2009, Dentaid engineers invented the DentaidBox – a portable surgery that can be operated without access to running water or electricity.
 This portable surgery could be used to deliver dental care in remote communities and establish dental surgeries in schools, churches, public buildings and even out in the open.
 DentaidBoxes have been sent to projects all over the world.